 Pope decries migrants and refugees being treated ‘worse than house pets’

-Pope Leo has previously criticised Donald Trump’s immigration policies, calling for better treatment of refugees.
+Pope Leo has previously criticised US President Donald Trump’s immigration policies, calling for better treatment of refugees.

-Pope Leo has criticised the world’s treatment of migrants and refugees, claiming that they are often viewed as “worse than house pets or animals.”
+Pope Leo has criticised the world’s treatment of migrants and refugees, claiming that they are often viewed as “worse than house pets or animals”.

-Leo, who has previously attacked US President Donald Trump’s hardline immigration policies, called for better treatment of migrants as he flew back to Rome on Thursday following a four-nation Africa tour.
+Leo, who has previously attacked United States President Donald Trump’s hardline immigration policies, called for better treatment of migrants as he flew back to Rome on Thursday following a four-nation Africa tour.

 Recommended Storieslist of 4 items